cward-dev/dev10-program-classwork/week-06/assessment/README.md

 ## Research
 * [ ] Prevent overlapping date ranges (start_date and end_date fields in table entry)
+  * Can't seem to find an effective way of accomplishing this (tried functions but to no avail)
-* [ ] In general research unique fields and data validation in tables
+* [x] In general research unique fields and data validation in tables
+  * Check constraints are your friend here
-* [ ] Insert csv data using statement rather than manual import
+* [x] Insert csv data using statement rather than manual import
+  * Involves changing MySQL safety settings